nadireus/Clarusway/README.md

 # Clarusway
-this repository is for Clarusway Projet and Assignments
+this repository is for Clarusway Project and Assignments